-Every season is different as it’s entirely dependent on seasonal weather.
-Generally, the lake unthaws around mid-June and the canoe rentals run until the end of September when the snow begins to fall.
-The daily hours are from 11 a.m. to 7 p.m. weather permitting as they will close with severe inclement weather.
-Keep in mind the last boat is around 6 p.m. as the boat dock closes to the public at 7 p.m.
+The daily hours are from 11 a.m. to 6 p.m., weather permitting as they will close with severe inclement weather.
+Keep in mind the last boat is around 6 p.m. as the boat dock closes to the public at 6 p.m.

 Lake Louise Canoe Rental Rates